Cemu0/EMCRM/README.md

-# plan for system:

-FastAPI + Dynamodb (local with docker for pef test first, then cloud later ) -> full docker
+# EMCRM - Event Management CRM System

+A FastAPI-based CRM system for event management with DynamoDB for storage and OpenSearch for fast querying.

+## Architecture

+- **Backend**: FastAPI with Pydantic for data validation and settings management
+- **Database**: Amazon DynamoDB (local with Docker for development, AWS cloud for production)
-added opensearch for fast query and email system
+- **Search**: OpenSearch for fast querying and filtering
+- **Deployment**: Docker for local development, Terraform for AWS deployment

 # Data Models ( API documentation for detail)